emoses/emoses.org/content/posts/reusable-patterns-in-go.md

 This worked, but it was inelegant.
 For one thing, the only way to consume it is to make a fresh closure over the arguments each time you want to call it, which means you can't just define a `DarkLaunch` somewhere and reference it.
 You also need to pass in related machinery (the logger and the feature manager).
+Finally, the generic `Exectute` method doesn't have access to the arguments of the `NewWay`/`OldWay` functions, so it can't log them if there are errors; we'd probably have to insert extra logging in the closures to log properly.

 ### Go issues, and other languages' solutions